gitopedia/gitopedia/Compendium/_incoming/heisenberg-uncertainty-principle.md

 \Delta E \Delta t \geq \frac{\hbar}{2}
 \]
 A quantum state with a short lifetime has an uncertain energy, leading to a broad spectral line.
 This principle applies to processes like atomic transitions.

+## Everyday vs. Quantum World

+In classical physics, measuring both position and speed of macroscopic objects is straightforward.
+However, in the quantum realm, this dual precision is impossible for particles like electrons or photons due to their inherent wave-like properties.

 ## Applications